matschi-klickme/syncallgit/README.md

 If "~/.config/git_dirs" file exists,it will be used.
 Otherwise $PWD folder.

 ## git_dirs file:
-One folder containing git repos per line pls.
+One file containing path to one folder containing git repos per line pls.
+Suggestion: put in the loction of the "syncallgit" -file first

 ## Avoid annoying stuff: